Daphnis et Alcimadure: History, criticism and interpretation

-The opera was first staged on 24 October and 5 November 1754 at the Palace of Fontainebleau and performed before King Louis XV of France and his court.
+The opera was first staged on 29 October and 4 November 1754 at the Palace of Fontainebleau and performed before King Louis XV and his court.
 It was quite successful and the last act duet was repeated as an encore.
 Its public premiere was held by the Paris Opéra at the Théâtre du Palais-Royal on 29 December 1754, when the French prologue was added.

 Mondonville asked two stars of the Paris Opéra to perform his work: the prima donna Marie Fel from Bordeaux and the primo uomo Pierre Jélyotte from Béarn.
 Both Bordeaux and Béarn are traditionally Occitan-speaking regions, though of Gascon and Béarnais dialects, whereas Mondonville wrote in the Languedocien dialect.
 The third role of the pastorale, Jeanet, was assigned to another tenor of the company, Jean-Paul Spesoller, generally known as Latour, who was born in Occitania as well, possibly at Carcassonne.

 The opera was composed during the Querelle des Bouffons, an argument between partisans of French and Italian music.
 Mondonville supported the former, and according to Théodore Lajarte, he was prompted to employ his native Languedoc dialect because he intended to consolidate his leadership of the French faction.
 The German-born critic Melchior Grimm, a supporter of Italian music (and therefore not an admirer of Mondonville), approved the use of the Occitan language, as it was closer to Italian and thus partly able to camouflage the insipidity of Mondonville's work.